Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_patrick.md

 - __What I learned:__ It's a really good idea to lemmatize the text before topic modeling!
 I didn't even consider that I could do that.
 I'm going to try that in my own analysis now.

 ### John (accidentally did the same two twice for to-do 1 and 2)
 - *What was good:* You walked us through everything really well (though maybe you don't need to flash the whole text as much)!
 I loved how you showed us how your code worked and everything in your overviews.
 - *What could be improved:* I would like some interpretations of your data as you go along!
 I think you're touching on some great things, but some things are still lacking in depth.
 - *What I learned:* Data scraping is really interesting.
 The code seems to have worked well for you, and I'm interested in using selenium in the future!

 ### Cassie's entry:
 - **What I liked:** Your code is well-organized and annotated with good explanations of what you're doing.
 Also, your approach to data acquisition was super thorough!
 Can't wait to see what info you get from your analysis!
 - **What Can Be Improved:** Your project reports could use a few more links to make your repo more navigable, and some more description on what you're analyzing (like perplexity and coherence).
 - **What I Learned:** A heck of a lot about webscraping!
 You really use advantage of the trees/hierarchies.
 I've only just touched the surface of web scraping, so your code was really informative!

+### Tingwei's entry:
+- **What I liked:** Your Jupyter notebook is really clear and easy to follow.
+The repository is well-designed.
+It looks like a professional project task.

+- **What Can Be Improved:** It will be better to add more instructions on how to read the results you provide.

+- **What I Learned:** I learned how to organize the project, and process multiple data together.
+This may be closer to real work situation.